Dr Alison Hayes

 Since 2009 I have been part of a multi-disciplinary team of health economists, epidemiologists and clinicians to develop and validate a computer simulation model for modelling the progression of type 2 diabetes, based on a 30-year longitudinal dataset.

-- Effectiveness of an integrated program to reduce maternal and child nutrition in Indonesia; Dibley M, Li M, Hayes A, Alam A, Ferguson E, Titaley C, Ariawan I; The Global Alliance For Improved Nutrition/Research Support.
+- Effectiveness of an integrated program to reduce maternal and child malnutrition in Indonesia; Dibley M, Li M, Hayes A, Alam A, Ferguson E, Titaley C, Ariawan I; The Global Alliance For Improved Nutrition/Research Support.

-- Does the impact of peer counselling for appropriate infant feeding last till the child is five years of age?
-Extended follow up of children from a community-based trial in urban Bangladesh; Dibley M, Rasheed S, Hamadani J, Agho K, Mihrshahi S, Hayes A; National Health and Medical Research Council (NHMRC)/Project Grants.
+- Does the impact of peer counselling for appropriate infant feeding last till the child is five years of age Extended follow up of children from a community-based trial in urban Bangladesh; Dibley M, Rasheed S, Hamadani J, Agho K, Mihrshahi S, Hayes A; National Health and Medical Research Council (NHMRC)/Project Grants.

 - Can we achieve better clinical and economic outcomes for chronic disease management in primary care asthma and hypertension?; Armour C, Bajorek B, Krass I, Hayes A, Roberts C; Heart Foundation of Australia/Grants-in-Aid.